 Information about Telmisartan

-Telmisartan is used in the treatment of prevention of heart attack and stroke, Heart failure and Hypertension (high blood pressure).
+Telmisartan is used in the treatment of Hypertension (high blood pressure), prevention of heart attack and stroke and Heart failure.

 How telmisartan works

 Telmisartan is an angiotensin receptor blocker (ARB).
 It relaxes blood vessels by blocking the action of a chemical that usually makes blood vessels tighter.
 This lowers the blood pressure, allowing the blood to flow more smoothly to different organs and the heart to pump more efficiently.

 - ₹21 to ₹68Mankind Pharma Ltd3 variant(s)

 - ₹30 to ₹99Aristo Pharmaceuticals Pvt Ltd3 variant(s)

 - ₹59 to ₹165Lupin Ltd3 variant(s)

 - ₹30 to ₹287Dr Reddy's Laboratories Ltd11 variant(s)